 The captain tried to outrun the storm, but the mainsail snapped, and the boat swung broadside into the wind, heeling over.
 The engine was powerless against the fifteen-foot-high waves, and the craft tilted grotesquely before crashing onto a jagged reef.
 The Indian Ocean gushed through a rupture in the hull, and the passengers in the hold panicked.

 Tianyi was knocked to the floor by a wild-eyed man forcing his way through the crowd trying to escape to the deck above.
-She lay there for a moment, stunned.
+She lay stunned for a moment.

 She heard her father’s voice over the chaos and tried to stand, but lost her footing as a wave struck the boat and water poured into the hold.
 Her father emerged from the gloom and gathered her in his arms, then waded through the calf-deep water towards the stairs.
 Tianyi looked around for her mother and younger brother Shiou, but both had been carried off by the crush of people scrambling to get to the deck.